-When people interested in my Healthful Eating programs schedule their introductory conversation, I ask what they would ideally like to gain from our work together.
+When people interested in my mind-body wellness programs schedule their complimentary conversation, I ask what they would ideally like to gain from our work together.
 Nine out of 10 times the answer is some variant of:

 “I’d like to be in better control of myself.”